-This ultra-Orthodox program for training programmers for the defense establishment began in 2022 and as of July 2023, 88 of graduates of the first cohort have been integrated into programming jobs within IDF technological units.
-The training program is intended for talented and serious ultra-Orthodox men aged 21-27 with an emphasis on a highly professional course of study, in a suitable Torah atmosphere.
-Graduates then serve in high tech roles for 24 months within the IDF.
-Now developing a second, expanded second cohort (as a result of Swords of Iron War) funds are needed to enable the expansion of the program.
-In addition to fulfilling new military needs, the program provides a pathway into Israeli life for Haredi men.
+This ultra-Orthodox program trains programmers for the defense establishment, integrating participants into programming jobs within IDF technological units.
+The training program is intended for talented and serious ultra-Orthodox men aged 21-27 with an emphasis on a highly professional course of study in a suitable Torah atmosphere.
+Jewish Federations supported JBH in developing a second, expanded cohort due to the Swords of Iron war, addressing new defense needs and providing a pathway into Israeli society for Haredi men.